delvedor/find-my-way/README.md

 ```

 <a name="find"></a>
-#### find(method, path, constraints)
+#### find(method, path, [constraints])
 Return (if present) the route registered in *method:path*.<br>
 The path must be sanitized, all the parameters and wildcards are decoded automatically.<br/>
-The derived routing constraints must also be passed, like the host for the request, or optionally the version for the route to be matched.
+An object with routing constraints should usually be passed as `constraints`, containing keys like the `host` for the request, the `version` for the route to be matched, or other custom constraint values.
 If the router is using the default versioning strategy, the version value should be conform to the [semver](https://semver.org/) specification.
 If you want to use the existing constraint strategies to derive the constraint values from an incoming request, use `lookup` instead of `find`.
+If no value is passed for `constraints`, the router won't match any constrained routes.
+If using constrained routes, passing `undefined` for the constraints leads to undefined behavior and should be avoided.

 ```js
 router.find('GET', '/example', { host: 'fastify.io' })